virgesmith/neworder/docs/examples/schelling.md

 ## Inputs

-In the above example, the similarity threshold is 50% and the cells composition is: 30% empty, 30% red, 30% blue and 10% green, on a 640 x 480 grid.
+In the above example, the similarity threshold is 50% and the cells states are (approximately): 36% empty, 12% red, 12% blue and 39% green, on a 640 x 480 grid.
 The initial population is randomly constructed using the model's Monte-Carlo engine, the process of moving agents uses randomly swaps unsatisfied agents with empty cells.

 ## Implementation